johnrigler/alp/README.md

 > cat example-38699.1 | sum
 38699     1

-Other features are more obscure, such as "a.h" which was once called "herstory"  and renders the last command run into a function.
+The a.v function is and example of a reader.
+Readers are the first step in creating a native Read-Eval-Print Loop or "REPL" for short.
+A reader also exists for the eval command and servers the same purpose as a.v.
+This reader is called "a.h" and means "her.story".
+It renders the last command run into a function by retrieving it from the history command.

 Finally, the "alp" command does not have to be run, but can be used to render special purpose code in the "alp" style.
 I install "alp" into /opt/alp and keep these special functions in $HOME/alp/$MODULE.bash

 I usually end up creating a module where I work and this gives a nice wall of separation between /opt/alp and customer code.